If You Hated Gym Class You Probably Hate Exercise Too

 Studies show that two-thirds of American adults rarely, if ever, exercise, and scientists have long believed that one’s attitude toward exercise plays a large role in that lack of interest or desire to work out.
 They just didn’t know until recently that attitude was shaped so early.

-The study’s researchers, based at Iowa State University, surveyed more than a thousand men and women between the ages of 18 and 45 on their feelings about gym class, and were surprised by the “vivid emotionally charged” nature of the responses.
+The study’s researchers, based at Iowa State University, surveyed more than a thousand men and women between the ages of 18 and 45 on their feelings about gym class, and were surprised by the “vivid and emotionally charged” nature of the responses.
 Common negative associations reported by participants were embarrassment (mentioned by 34 percent of those who had bad memories of gym class), lack of enjoyment (18 percent), and hating changing clothes in the locker room (14 percent).
 To all of the above, I say: same.

 Researchers found that those survey respondents with the most negative attitudes toward gym class were correspondingly disinclined toward exercise as adults, and were more likely to report they had no intention of exercising in the next few days.
 While the study’s authors acknowledge that these results may indicate reverse causation in some cases (e.g., an unathletic kid who didn’t like gym class may grow up to be an unathletic, inactive adult because of that lack of athleticism rather than their dislike of gym class), they argue that their findings suggest the formative potential of childhood gym classes on some adult attitudes.
 The good news (in many senses) is that one’s middle-school experience need not determine the rest of one’s life; even if you hated gym class, it’s always possible to reframe your feelings about exercise to be more positive.